parker-int64/kp-blog/docs/about/teampage.md

 ]
 </script>

-# Our Team
+# Thanks to all of you

-Say hello to our awesome team.
+This documentation was supported by below members.

 <VPTeamMembers size="small" :members />